kupix/bungee/README.md

 // Set pitch, this example shows an upward transposition of one semitone. request.pitch = std::pow(2., 1. / 12.);

-// Set intial speed, this example shows how to achieve constant 75% output speed. request.speed = 0.75;
+// Set initial speed, this example shows how to achieve constant 75% output speed. request.speed = 0.75;

 // Set initial starting position at 0.5 seconds offset from the start of the input buffer.